 The conductor came out right on time and was lively and upbeat from the start.
 He introduced each component of the orchestra and then went into the musical opposites as the concert was named.
 The instruments were played to make high and low sounds, fast and slow notes as well as soft and loud sounds, all with active audience participation.
 The kids were made to think of different actions to represent the different articulations and some volunteers were brought up to the front of the stage to demonstrate as well as have a go at conducting the orchestra!
 Various classical pieces of music were played and the concert lasted for approximately an hour with no interval.
 There was also some singing and for the last 10-15 minutes, the entire audience were invited to stand in and around the orchestra to get up close and personal with all the instruments whilst they were played!
 My kids absolutely loved this and it was definitely a fantastic way to finish the show.

-When they had finished playing, the children were allowed to touch the instruments and ask the very friendly musicians any questions they had.
+When they had finished playing, the children were allowed to touch the instruments used in the Mini Maestro concert and ask the very friendly musicians any questions they had.

 The concert is advertised as being “informal and interactive” which was most certainly the case.
 The venue was great and very easily accessible and the staff were very friendly and helpful.
 You can enter the venue half an hour before the show starts so if you want to get front row seats I would recommend this as it was free seating.
 However, no matter where you sat, you still had a great view of the orchestra.